 Working with Peers, Trainers, and Other Professionals.
 One aspect of professional training involves developing appropriate skills in working with fellow students and with other professionals.
 The student's interactions with others should be completely respectful and professional.
 As professionals in training, students are expected to demonstrate respect and courtesy toward trainers, peers, and other professionals.
 There will be no tolerance for disrespectful or rude behavior, or behavior which interferes with the learning process of others.
 Students should become knowledgeable regarding the roles played by other professionals and respect their job responsibilities and authority.
-If the student feels that another individual is violating professional ethics or acting in inappropriate ways, it should be addressed with the site supervisor or any faculty member before sharing this information elsewhere.
+If the student feels that another individual is violating professional ethics or acting in inappropriate ways, it should be addressed with the appropriate site supervisor or any faculty member before sharing this information elsewhere.
+A skill deficit in professional behavior will result in the development of a growth plan.